 The registration of the Notes documents, the Notes, the Guarantees and the other transaction documents (and any document in connection therewith) with the Administration de l'Enregistrement et des Domaines in Luxembourg is required if the Notes documents, the Guarantees or the Notes are either (i) attached as an annex to an act (annexés à un acte) that itself is subject to mandatory registration or (ii) deposited in the minutes of a notary (déposés au rang des minutes d'un notaire).
-In such cases, as well as in case of a voluntary registration, the Notes documents, the Guarantees or the Notes will be subject to registration duties payable by the party registering, or being ordered to register, the Notes documents, the Guarantees or the Notes.
+In such cases, as well as in case of a voluntary registration, the Notes documents, the Guarantees or the Notes.
 Depending on the nature of the Notes documents and the Guarantees, such registration duties would be ad valorem (such as for instance a registration duty of 0.24% calculated on the amounts mentioned in those agreements) or fixed (such as for instance a registration duty of EUR 12 for a pledge or for the Notes.
 The Luxembourg courts or the official Luxembourg authority may require (when these are presented before them) that the Notes, the Guarantees, the Notes documents and any other transaction documents (and any document in connection therewith) and any judgment obtained in a foreign court be translated into French or German.